oj-sec/fishfactory/README.md

 # Fishfactory

 Fishfactory is a utility for extracting intelligence from phishing URLs.
-Fishfactory is intended to automate the low hanging fruit intelligence pivots for phishing infrastructure to give users insight into the mechanics and scope of phishing attacks impacting them.
+Fishfactory is intended to automate the low hanging fruit intelligence pivots for credential phishing infrastructure to give users insight into the mechanics and scope of phishing attacks impacting them.

 # Features